Skip to main content

 Section 13.1 Finite Abelian Groups

-In our investigation of cyclic groups we found that every group of prime order was isomorphic to \({\mathbb Z}_p\text{,}\) where \(p\) was a prime number.
-We also determined that \({\mathbb Z}_{mn} \cong {\mathbb Z}_m \times {\mathbb Z}_n\) when \(\gcd(m, n) =1\text{.}\) In fact, much more is true.
+In our investigation of cyclic groups we found that every group of prime order was isomorphic to Zp, where p was a prime number.
+We also determined that ZmnZm×Zn when gcd(m,n)=1.
+In fact, much more is true.
 Every finite abelian group is isomorphic to a direct product of cyclic groups of prime power order; that is, every finite abelian group is isomorphic to a group of the type

-where each \(p_k\) is prime (not necessarily distinct).
+where each pk is prime (not necessarily distinct).

 First, let us examine a slight generalization of finite abelian groups.
-Suppose that \(G\) is a group and let \(\{ g_i\}\) be a set of elements in \(G\text{,}\) where \(i\) is in some index set \(I\) (not necessarily finite).
-The smallest subgroup of \(G\) containing all of the \(g_i\)’s is the subgroup of \(G\) generated by the \(g_i\)’s.
-If this subgroup of \(G\) is in fact all of \(G\text{,}\) then \(G\) is generated by the set \(\{g_i : i \in I \}\text{.}\) In this case the \(g_i\)’s are said to be the generators of \(G\text{.}\) If there is a finite set \(\{ g_i : i \in I \}\) that generates \(G\text{,}\) then \(G\) is finitely generated.
+Suppose that G is a group and let {gi} be a set of elements in G, where i is in some index set I (not necessarily finite).
+The smallest subgroup of G containing all of the gi’s is the subgroup of G generated by the gi’s.
+If this subgroup of G is in fact all of G, then G is generated by the set {gi:iI}.
+In this case the gi’s are said to be the generators of G. If there is a finite set {gi:iI} that generates G, then G is finitely generated.

 Example 13.1.

 Obviously, all finite groups are finitely generated.
-For example, the group \(S_3\) is generated by the permutations \((1 \, 2)\) and \((1 \, 2 \,3)\text{.}\) The group \({\mathbb Z} \times {\mathbb Z}_n\) is an infinite group but is finitely generated by \(\{ (1,0), (0,1) \}\text{.}\)
+For example, the group S3 is generated by the permutations (12) and (123).
+The group Z×Zn is an infinite group but is finitely generated by {(1,0),(0,1)}.

 Example 13.2.

 Not all groups are finitely generated.
-Consider the rational numbers \({\mathbb Q}\) under the operation of addition.
-Suppose that \({\mathbb Q}\) is finitely generated with generators \(p_1/q_1, \ldots, p_n/q_n\text{,}\) where each \(p_i/q_i\) is a fraction expressed in its lowest terms.
-Let \(p\) be some prime that does not divide any of the denominators \(q_1, \ldots, q_n\text{.}\) We claim that \(1/p\) cannot be in the subgroup of \({\mathbb Q}\) that is generated by \(p_1/q_1, \ldots, p_n/q_n\text{,}\) since \(p\) does not divide the denominator of any element in this subgroup.
+Consider the rational numbers Q under the operation of addition.
+Suppose that Q is finitely generated with generators p1/q1,,pn/qn, where each pi/qi is a fraction expressed in its lowest terms.
+Let p be some prime that does not divide any of the denominators q1,,qn.
+We claim that 1/p cannot be in the subgroup of Q that is generated by p1/q1,,pn/qn, since p does not divide the denominator of any element in this subgroup.
 This fact is easy to see since the sum of any two generators is

 Proof.

-Let \(K\) be the set of all products of the form \(g_{i_1}^{\alpha_1} \cdots g_{i_n}^{\alpha_n}\text{,}\) where the \(g_{i_k}\)s are not necessarily distinct.
-Certainly \(K\) is a subset of \(H\text{.}\) We need only show that \(K\) is a subgroup of \(G\text{.}\) If this is the case, then \(K=H\text{,}\) since \(H\) is the smallest subgroup containing all the \(g_i\)s.
+Let K be the set of all products of the form gi1α1ginαn, where the giks are not necessarily distinct.
+Certainly K is a subset of H. We need only show that K is a subgroup of G. If this is the case, then K=H, since H is the smallest subgroup containing all the gis.

-Clearly, the set \(K\) is closed under the group operation.
-Since \(g_i^0 = 1\text{,}\) the identity is in \(K\text{.}\) It remains to show that the inverse of an element \(g =g_{i_1}^{k_1} \cdots g_{i_n}^{k_n}\) in \(K\) must also be in \(K\text{.}\) However,
+Clearly, the set K is closed under the group operation.
+Since gi0=1, the identity is in K. It remains to show that the inverse of an element g=gi1k1ginkn in K must also be in K. However,

-The reason that powers of a fixed \(g_i\) may occur several times in the product is that we may have a nonabelian group.
-However, if the group is abelian, then the \(g_i\)s need occur only once.
-For example, a product such as \(a^{-3} b^5 a^7\) in an abelian group could always be simplified (in this case, to \(a^4 b^5\)).
+The reason that powers of a fixed gi may occur several times in the product is that we may have a nonabelian group.
+However, if the group is abelian, then the gis need occur only once.
+For example, a product such as a3b5a7 in an abelian group could always be simplified (in this case, to a4b5).

 Now let us restrict our attention to finite abelian groups.
 We can express any finite abelian group as a finite direct product of cyclic groups.
-More specifically, letting \(p\) be prime, we define a group \(G\) to be a \(p\)-group if every element in \(G\) has as its order a power of \(p\text{.}\) For example, both \({\mathbb Z}_2 \times {\mathbb Z}_2\) and \({\mathbb Z}_4\) are \(2\)-groups, whereas \({\mathbb Z}_{27}\) is a \(3\)-group.
-We shall prove the Fundamental Theorem of Finite Abelian Groups which tells us that every finite abelian group is isomorphic to a direct product of cyclic \(p\)-groups.
+More specifically, letting p be prime, we define a group G to be a p-group if every element in G has as its order a power of p.
+For example, both Z2×Z2 and Z4 are 2-groups, whereas Z27 is a 3-group.
+We shall prove the Fundamental Theorem of Finite Abelian Groups which tells us that every finite abelian group is isomorphic to a direct product of cyclic p-groups.

 Example 13.5.

-Suppose that we wish to classify all abelian groups of order \(540=2^2 \cdot 3^3 \cdot 5\text{.}\) The Fundamental Theorem of Finite Abelian Groups tells us that we have the following six possibilities.
+Suppose that we wish to classify all abelian groups of order 540=22335.
+The Fundamental Theorem of Finite Abelian Groups tells us that we have the following six possibilities.

 The proof of the Fundamental Theorem of Finite Abelian Groups depends on several lemmas.